Join us for Pro Camera Reviews every Sunday night! Register here!

 - Keeping Your Autofocus Blazing Fast: Chris will demonstrate how he cleans the contacts of his lenses and cameras to keep the autofocus blazing.

-- The New Capture One: We’ll go over a lot of the new features and how it’s ahead of Lightroom in many ways but also behind.
+- The New Capture One: We’ll go over a lot of the new features and how it’s ahead of Lightroom in many ways, but also behind in others.

-- How We Do High ISO Testing: The staff will talk about how they’re making the tests that they do stand out from all the rest.
+- How We Do High ISO Testing: The staff will talk about how they’re making their tests stand out from all the rest.

-- Getting the Right Camera for You: Whether it’s a DSLR or Mirrorless.
-A Micro Four Thirds, APS-C or Full-Frame camera.
-Are the lenses you need available for that camera, and that there is more to a camera than the number of megapixels that are crammed into the sensor.
+- Getting the Right Camera for You: Whether it’s a DSLR or Mirrorless, a Micro Four Thirds, APS-C or Full-Frame camera.
+Are the lenses you need available for that camera.
+There is more to a camera than the number of megapixels that are crammed into the sensor.

 - Adobe’s Massive Cloud Problem: Adobe recently had a major issue where their servers weren’t allowing photographers to work.
 We’re going to discuss the ins and out of this.